Best Security & Privacy Apps for iPad (2026)

 3. Microsoft Authenticator

 If your life runs on Microsoft 365 or a work account, this free app is the smoother choice.
-Approving a sign-in is a single push notification, no typing six digits at all.
-It also stores passwords and autofills them in Safari.
+Approving a sign-in is a single push notification, no typing six digits at all, and it still generates standard two-factor codes when you need them.
+It is now an authenticator only, since Microsoft moved password management over to Microsoft Edge.
 We found the setup friendly for less technical family members, and on iPad the approve and deny buttons are big and unmistakable.

 4. Shadowrocket